 VR for Design & Architecture Related Businesses

 While virtual reality may not be appropriate for the 'average' business meeting, there are some industries in which using VR as a medium for communication and collaboration between people provides benefits.
-Industries like design and architecture, in which 3 dimensional models of structures are often used, have begun investing in using virtual reality booths and headsets in order to host meetings.
-Improov, is a VR application which allows users to connect in a virtual room and interact with CAD models of buildings and other similar structures, in virtual space.
-It's often hard to convey the subtleties of 3 dimensional structures on a 2 dimensional computer screen.
-As a result, virtual reality applications like Improov provides an opportunity for a unique collaboration between designers and engineers, which wouldn't be possible in a video conference.
+Industries like design and architecture, in which 3-dimensional models of structures are often used, have begun investing in using virtual reality booths and headsets in order to host meetings.
+Improv, is a VR application that allows users to connect in a virtual room and interact with CAD models of buildings and other similar structures, in virtual space.
+It's often hard to convey the subtleties of 3-dimensional structures on a 2-dimensional computer screen.
+As a result, virtual reality applications like Improv provides an opportunity for a unique collaboration between designers and engineers, which wouldn't be possible in a video conference.

 Below we've listed some other popular VR applications that allow for business-related meetings and conferences.
 Be sure to check them out, and let us know what you think of them.
 And, be sure to ask us about our we can integrate our VR booths and virtual reality rentals into your next conference!

-O.T is a VR software company which primarily focuses on developing software for Hololens and Windows MR headsets.
+O.T is a VR software company that primarily focuses on developing software for Hololens and Windows MR headsets.
 This application provides users with a 3D avatar that can interact with other avatars in virtual space.
-This is another popular application that businesses have begun investing in to hosts businesses conferences and meetings.
+This is another popular application that businesses have begun investing in to host business conferences and meetings.

 Looking to add a unique, immersive, and exciting new experience to your event?
 Skip the boring photo booth and choose an amazing experience that your guests will be talking about for years to come with virtual reality!